Skip to main content

 can I paste scientific lorem ipsum directly into a LaTeX template

 Yes.
-Copy the generated text into your .tex file as body content and it will wrap and hyphenate like genuine academic prose.
-That gives you an accurate preview of font, leading, and column measure before you have real copy to drop in.
+Copy the generated paragraphs into your .tex file as body content and they will wrap and hyphenate like genuine academic prose.
+That gives you an accurate preview of font, leading, and column measure before real copy exists.

 is the generated text real science or grammatically correct

-Neither — it's designed to look plausible at a glance, not to be accurate or coherent.
-It's purely a design aid.
-Don't publish it, submit it, or leave it in a live template where readers might treat it as factual content.
+Neither — it is built to look plausible at a glance, not to be accurate or coherent, and sentences can contradict themselves freely.
+It is purely a design aid: don't publish it, submit it, or leave it in a live template where readers might treat it as factual content.